1. The atmosphere is the envelope of_____________.

 Explanation: They blow from subtropical highs to subpolar lows.

-63. Polar easterlies blow from:
+63. Polar easterlies blow from_____________.

 A) Poles to subpolar lows